 Population below 1 $ a day

-Public spending on education, total (% of GDP)
+Government expenditure on education, total (% of government expenditure)

 An examination of the way in which the monarchical system operated during the pre-colonial period, based on oral sources, reveals positive and negative aspects of the system.
 On the positive side, it may be said that monarchism succeeded in forming a nation and in preserving national unity and social peace.
 In addition, it established an essentially democratic institution, the ubushingantahe.
 Lastly, power was perceived as being exercised in the interests of the population at large and for the maintenance of order in society.
 On the other hand, the monarchical system had inequalities and ethnic differentiation originating from the privileges enjoyed by the ruling class and institutionalization of the monarchy.
 Moreover, the power of the monarchy could be arbitrary, despite the existence of institutions for social regulation as the Mwami had an absolute power on life of all people living in his kingdom and even on their goods.

-The first contact between barundi and the Europeans was with explorers and missionaries.
-In 1890, the Germans brought Burundi (then called Urundi) under its control.
+The first contact between barundi and Europeans was with explorers and missionaries.
+In 1890, the Germans brought Burundi (then called Urundi) under their control.
 Together with Rwanda (Ruanda) and Tanganyika, this region became known as German East Africa.
-Adopting a system of ‘indirect rule’, the impact of German colonisation was insignificant.
+Adopting a system of “indirect rule,” the impact of German colonisation was insignificant.
 After Germany’s defeat in the First World War, the territory of Ruanda-Urundi was given to Belgium to administer under the League of Nations mandate system.
 From the outset of its administration in 1916, the Belgians continued a policy of indirect rule.
-From 1925, it converted the informal societal hierarchies into rigid structures of government
+From 1925, it converted the informal societal hierarchies into rigid structures of government.

-When Burundi became independent in 1962, it adopted a constitutional monarchy before becoming a republic after a military coup d’état of 1966 Independence ushered in a period of serious destabilisation in the region, characterised by inter-ethnic strife.
+When Burundi became independent in 1962, it adopted a constitutional monarchy before becoming a republic after the military coup d’état of 1966.
+Independence ushered in a period of serious destabilisation in the region, characterised by inter-ethnic strife.
 Large-scale massacres took place in 1965, 1972, 1988, and 1993.

-Nowadays, Burundi is weathering from a 15 years civil war.
-In order to recover a safe and peaceful state, many peace and cease-fire settlements have been concluded by politicians from both Hutus and Tutsi political parties.
+Nowadays, Burundi is recovering from a 15-year civil war.
+In order to recover a safe and peaceful state, many peace and ceasefire settlements have been concluded by politicians from both Hutu and Tutsi political parties.
 The Arusha Peace and Reconciliation Agreement of 28th August 2000 is the key and fundamental covenant that has brought a lot of changes in Burundi legal system and continue to guide peace and reconciliation policy.
 It is the first settlement which introduced sharing process of political power between the two main ethnic categories in Burundi by introducing quotas in the composition of the army, the government, the parliament and even in local administration and public services.
 It integrates a high gender sensibility by assuring to women at least 30% of representation in all instances of decision.
 Thus, this instrument inspired all the constitutions and acts adopted since 2000.

 The Arusha settlement is made of five main protocols: